filips123/PWAsForFirefox/docs/docs/help/faq.md

 runtime](../user-guide/extension.md#patch-profiles-and-runtime) from the extension settings to re-apply them.

+### Why is the extension popup truncated on Linux?

+Due to [a known issue](https://github.com/filips123/PWAsForFirefox/issues/230), when using fractional display scaling on Linux, the extension popup might be truncated.
+In this case, you might not be able to fully see all UI elements, notably the web app installation button.

+A possible workaround is to use the ++tab++ key to select the button and press ++enter++ to execute it, or to temporarily disable fractional scaling when installing web apps.

 ### Why doesn't the extension find the native connector on Linux?

 <!-- Headings here need to use HTML, so they don't appear in the table of contents -->